Takht Singh

 Maharaja Takht Singh (6 June 1819 - 13 February 1873) was first the regent (1839-1841) and the final Maharaja of Ahmednagar (Himmatnagar) 1841-1843 as a result of an agreement with the British.
 Once he ceded Ahmednagar (Himmatnagar) to Idar, he was recognized as Maharaja of Jodhpur (1843-1873).

-He was born in Ahmednagar (Himmatnagar), the second son of Maharaja Karan Singh and grandson of Maharaja Sangram Singh, the Maharaja of Ahmednagar (Himmatnagar) from 1798 to 1835.
+He was born in Ahmednagar (Himmatnagar), the second son of Maharaja Karan Singh and grandson of Sangram Singh, the Maharaja of Ahmednagar (Himmatnagar) from 1798 to 1835.
 He had little prospect of ascending the throne, yet after the death of his elder brother, Maharaja Prithvi Singh in 1839, he became the regent over the whole state and served as such until the birth of his brother's son, Yuvraj Balwant Singh, who was proclaimed ruler at his birth.
 Takht Singh then became the new ruler's regent and served as such until the untimely death of his nephew on 23 September 1841, when he became the Maharaja of Ahmednagar (Himmatnagar).